joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/10/02/world/israel-iran-lebanon-hezbollah/here-are-the-latest-developments

 **Live Updates: Israel Promises to Retaliate After Iranian Missile Attack**\
-`The strike heightened fears of drawing both sides into a direct conflict.
+`The strike heightened fears that both sides would be drawn into direct conflict.
 Israel’s military said it was sending more troops to southern Lebanon.`\
 https://nytimes.com/live/2024/10/02/world/israel-iran-lebanon-hezbollah

 **Padres' Fernando Tatis Jr. makes return to postseason, and wait was worth it**\